Wine Courses FAQ

 Yes, we offer electronic Gift Certificates for our courses.
 Simply select the “Gift this course” button beside any course session and we will email you the Gift Certificate to print.
 After you complete the registration you will be emailed a sales receipt and a welcome letter to forward to the recipient (after you give them the gift certificate) which will give them important information they will need for the course.
 Once the recipient is given the gift certificate, we will need them to email us with their details as outlined on the gift certificate.

-Please note that if a transfer to a different course date is desired, we must be notified at least 3 weeks prior to the original course start date indicated on the Gift Certificate.
-Unfortunately, as we need to register the recipient for the exam 3 weeks prior to the course start date, no changes can be made after that time.
+Please note that if a transfer to a different course date is desired, we must be notified at least 14 days prior to the original course start date indicated on the Gift Certificate.
+Unfortunately, as we need to register the recipient for the exam at least 14 days prior to the course end date, no changes can be made after that time.

 Getting To The Course